 - 5 5.
 Analyze the Outcome

-Content marketing is a marketing strategy which enables brands and individuals to reach out to the audience through different types of content such as written, audio, video, photos, and images.
+Content marketing is a marketing strategy that enables brands and individuals to reach out to the audience through different types of content such as written, audio, video, photos, and images.
 The methodology, however, revolves around attracting, engaging, and converting the audience into paying customers.
-In simple words, when we use content to market our product or service, it’s called content marketing.
+In simple words, when we use content to market our product or service, it’s called a content marketing plan.

 How many times have you seen companies paying attention to content marketing?
 Sure, you’d find businesses figuring out Facebook ads or hiring social media managers to manage their Facebook and Twitter, but that’s not even remotely close to what they could learn from this article.

 In this article, I’ll try to answer the following questions:

 - Should every business do content marketing?
 Is it necessary to create all types of content?

 - Is content marketing the alternative to social media?

 - What are the essentials of a successful content marketing plan?